 - If you do not manage to solve the problem with your host family directly, we want you to contact Atlantis.
 Although we have limited possibilities of solving individual problems, which may often come from just a ”personality clash”, we do our best to help out.
 We can help you to clear up misunderstandings, set up an agreement, find compromises and an acceptable solution.
 But to be able to help you, we need to be informed of what your problem is.
 Moving to a new host family may be a solution in some cases.

-- A Trainee may interrupt his/her stay if the host family breaks the written agreement or shows very little ability to integrate the guest in their family life.
+- A trainee may interrupt his/her stay if the host family breaks the written agreement or shows very little ability to give adequate training.
 The host family may ask the trainee to leave their farm and return home if he/she proves to have very little ability to adjust to their way of life, shows a severe lack of responsibility towards the tasks on the farm, if he/she commits a criminal act or has given incorrect information about him/herself in the application process.
-They may also break the contract in cases like severe illness, etc.

 - If you have not been in Norway before, you should be aware that it is a special country, long, narrow and sparsely populated.
-Most of the farms are situated on the countryside far away from a town.
+Most of the farms are situated in the countryside, often several km to the nearest village/town.
 The public transportation is often very limited and it can be a long way to the nearest shop, bank or pub etc.

 Will I get the opportunity to learn Norwegian?